ipfs-inactive/blog/content/post/056-pubsub-in-the-browser.md

 ![Screenshot of PubSub in the browser example app](/056-pubsub-in-the-browser/demo-screenshot.png)

 This was made possible by the experimentation done in a [“lite” http client](https://github.com/ipfs-shipyard/js-ipfs-http-client-lite) I was working on, which was originally meant to be just really really small (it’s currently ~13kb gzipped vs ~200kb for the regular client).
-To make it small we needed to switch to using the fetch API but I soon realised that this opened up a bunch of opportunities like enabling pubsub in addition to just being really small (we get easily cancelable requests, request timeouts, custom fetch implementations and a switch to async/await and async iterators).
+To make it small we needed to switch to using the fetch API but I soon realized that this opened up a bunch of other opportunities, like enabling pubsub.
+We also get easily cancelable requests, request timeouts, custom fetch implementations and a switch to async/await and async iterators.

 I originally demoed it in the lite client here: https://www.youtube.com/watch?v=NZb6ybkAYWs